spark2k06/PCXT_MiSTer/EGA_MISC_OUTPUT_AUDIT.md

 ## Remaining Gaps

-- Misc Output bit `2` clock-select timing behavior is not implemented beyond storage/readback.
+- Misc Output bit `2` clock-select timing behavior is not implemented beyond storage/readback and switch-sense selection.
-- `3C2h` / `2C2h` switch-sense reads are not implemented; this was also noted
-  in `EGA_IO_DECODE_AUDIT.md`.

-These gaps should be handled by timing and switch-sense tasks if software compatibility requires them.
-They do not block the current memory decode, page-select, color/mono port selection, or palette-width behavior.
+This gap should be handled by a timing task if software compatibility requires it.
+It does not block the current memory decode, page-select, color/mono port selection, switch-sense, or palette-width behavior.